 Where can I fly a drone as a non-commercial pilot?

-- You must be able to see your UAV at all times.
-This means an uninterrupted line of sight at any point during the flight
+- You must be able to see your drone at all times.
+This means an uninterrupted line of sight at any point during the flight.

-- You must not fly within 30 metres of another person with your UAV at any time
+- You must not fly within 30 metres of another person with your RPA (remotely piloted aircraft) at any time.

-- Under no circumstances are you to operate your UAV within 5.5km of an airport, or any place where aircraft are taking off or landing.
+- Under no circumstances are you to operate your drone within 5.5km of an airport, or any place where aircraft are taking off or landing.

-- Never fly an kind of unmanned aerial vehicle near a fire or other kind of natural disaster or accident.
-You may be inadvertently preventing rescue teams and aircraft from being able to access the area and provide assistance to those in need
+- Never fly an kind of unmanned aerial vehicle (UAV) near a fire or other kind of natural disaster or accident.
+You may be inadvertently preventing rescue teams and aircraft from being able to access the area and provide assistance to those in need.

-- You can only fly one UAV at a time
+- You can only fly one RPA at a time.

 In addition to these laws, as a hobbyist you are also not permitted to fly over a populous area.
 It can be a little difficult to quantify exactly what a “populous area” is, as it currently a risk-based assessment based on the location.